hillc255/Inventory2/README.md

 ## Code Description

 After the initial splash screen, which has an image of the db table columns, user can either add a new item with the floating button or insert dummy data.
+Then, the data can be edited.
 There are two Activites:  CatalogActivity and EditoryActivity along with an InventoryCursorAdapter.

 The CatalogActivity is for the main splash screen.
 The EditorActivity is for editing the new and existing products in the inventory.
 The InventoryCursorAdapter is used to pull the list together from the database.